gleanerio/gleaner/docs/runningGleaner.md

 ### Other tools

-If you already use other tools to interact with S3 compiant object stores you can use them with minio as well.
+If you already use other tools to interact with S3 compliant object stores you can use them with minio as well.
 These would be things like s3tools (python) or CyberDuck (Mac and Windows).
 Since it's an S3 API, there are even ways you can mount Minio to your file system and view the buckets and simple folders on your machine.

 ## **Load to a triple store and query**